kennylevinsen/gocnc/README.md

 The last is by far the most complicated, and results in the largest gain.
 The slower the machine, the larger the gain.
 For my very fast shapeoko, I get ~15-20% speedup on the tests I have made, which will become much more with more sane maximum speeds.
 It is only really useful for 2D stuff, and automatically bails out with a warning when it might be unsafe to run.

-To aid controllers like Grbl, and in general produce higher calculation accuracy, arcs are calculated by the VM, so that the VM position stack only contains straight lines.
+To aid controllers like Grbl, and in general produce higher calculation accuracy and configurability, arcs are calculated by the VM, so that the VM position stack only contains straight lines.
 This makes optimization and analysis *much* easier, allows for double/float64 during calculations, and lets a very heavy task off Grbl's shoulders.
 Many GCode interpreters seem to be unable to handle the more complicated uses of arcs as well, and this ensures that they don't have to worry about that headache.

 In the future, more functionality will be soft-implemented, such as peck drilling cycle, etc.